Primordial Black Hole formation from overlapping cosmological fluctuations: Dynamical evolution and PBH mass

 \item \textbf{Quadrant II}, $\mathcal{C}(r_{m,1})>\delta_{c,1}$ and $\mathcal{C}(r_{m,2})<\delta_{c,2}$: Similar to the previous case, the first peak will lead the gravitational collapse whereas the second peak (under threshold) will not have a significant role for the quantities under study at $t_{AH}$.

 \item \textbf{Quadrant III}, $\mathcal{C}(r_{m,1})<\delta_{c,1}$ and $\mathcal{C}(r_{m,2})>\delta_{c,2}$: In contrast with the previous cases, now the first peak is under-threshold, and the second one will lead the gravitational collapse.
 Looking at the colour map, the transition from quadrant III to quadrant I is clear.
-But can be noticed an effect from the first peak in the boundaries of the quadrant (this is especially clear looking $M_{\rm PBH}(t_{AH})$).
-The time it takes the fluctuations to undergo the gravitational collapse $t_{AH}$ is larger than when the first peak leads the collapse since the length-scale is larger, implying that the PBH mass will be larger than in quadrant II.
+But an effect from the first peak can be noticed in the boundaries of the quadrant (this is especially clear looking $M_{\rm PBH}(t_{AH})$).
+The time of the apparent horizon formation $t_{AH}$ is larger than when the first peak leads the collapse since the length-scale is larger, implying that the PBH mass will be larger than in quadrant II.
 In this case, increasing the peak amplitude of the second peak will also shorten the formation time and increase the PBH mass.

 \item \textbf{Quadrant IV}, $\mathcal{C}(r_{m,1})<\delta_{c,1}$ and $\mathcal{C}(r_{m,2})<\delta_{c,2}$: Only a small region will lead to the production of PBHs.
 Both peaks are under the threshold $\delta_{c,j}$, and there is competition between the two peaks; indeed, the presence of a secondary peak will help the first (or vice versa) to collapse and form the apparent horizon.
 Interestingly, one can find the longest formation time $t_{AH}/t_{H}$ for this region.
 Both peaks by themselves can not lead to black hole formation and it is needed that some mass excess from the second peak merges with the first peak to be able to collapse. \end{itemize}